swisnl/json-api-client/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/swisnl/laravel-javascript-data-response).
+We accept contributions via Pull Requests on [Github](https://github.com/swisnl/json-api-client).

 ## Pull Requests

+- **Follow the specification** - This package intents to follow the [specification](https://jsonapi.org/format/).
+Make sure your patch does not violate the specification.

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - Check the code style with ``$ composer check-style`` and fix it with ``$ composer fix-style``.